Department of Psychological Science

 - You and your advisor will discuss your grade point average, and, if appropriate, specific strategies to improve your grade point average.

 - If appropriate, your advisor will help you identify student services on campus that may be particularly appropriate for your needs and interests.

 - Your advisor will help you pursue opportunities for undergraduate honors, research, and internships, should you be interested.

 - Your advisor will listen to and respect the decisions you make regarding your UVM education and career goals but will NOT MAKE THESE DECISIONS FOR YOU OR TAKE RESPONSIBILITY FOR MAKING THESE DECISIONS.
 THIS RESPONSIBILITY RESTS SQUARELY WITH YOU!

-Please consult these three additional references for advising in the Psychology Department:
+Please consult these three additional references for advising in the Department of Psychological Science: